sirk123au/ArrTools/README.md

 Using radarr_add_from_list/sonarr_add_from_list
 The input list file has to have the format.
-It has to have MovieName/ShowName,Year,imdbid(Optional Makes it easer to find movie/TV show)
+It has to have MovieName/ShowName,Year,imdbid  *imdbid is Optional Makes it easer to find movie/TV show

 Use pip install -r requirments.txt to install the required python modules